Causal progress with imperfect placebo treatments and outcomes: Leveraging placebos in linear models

-To connect this with the approach above: Since $G$ is binary, a regression of $Y$ (or $N$) on $G$ will give the difference in means $\text{DIM}_Y$ (or $\text{DIM}_N$), respectively, as the coefficient on $G$.
-Under the standard DID assumptions, we would have $\text{ATT}_Y = \beta_{Y\sim G}- \beta_{N\sim G}$.
+While the above connection to DID estimation is useful, we can also explicitly connect this with the ATT estimand using more formal causal logic as follows.
+On the level of estimands, consider the following decompositions of the difference in means (DIM) estimand for binary treatments.
+For an outcome $Y$ and binary treatment where the treated group is indicated by $G$, Similarly, for a placebo outcome $P$, With these in hand, it is easy to see that there exists an $m\in \mathbb{R}$ such that we can obtain the expression for $\text{ATT}_Y$, Because $P$ represents a pre-treatment outcome, it is often unproblematic to assume that $\text{ATT}_P = 0$.
+The more challenging assumption of DID, however, is ``parallel trends'': the expected overtime change in non-treatment outcome in the treated group and control group are identical.
+It is easy to show that the parallel trends assumption is equivalent to an assumption of equiconfounding ($m=1$) (Equation \ref{e_did_pt_is_ec_2}; \cite{Sofer2016}).
+To connect this with the approach above: Since $G$ is binary, a regression of $Y$ (or $P$) on $G$ will give the difference in means $\text{DIM}_Y$ (or $\text{DIM}_P$), respectively, as the coefficient on $G$.
+Under the standard DID assumptions, we would have $\text{ATT}_Y = \beta_{Y\sim G}- \beta_{P\sim G}$.
 To relax parallel trends/ equiconfounding, using omitted variable bias, we instead consider